BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 * Step 7: Analyze the proteins in the genes of the wgMLST
 * Step 8: How to identify the allelic profile of the genomes of interest using this cgMLST database for *P. aeruginosa*
 * Step 9: Analyze the results
-* Step 10: Allele profile view by minimum spanning tree (mst)
+* Step 10: Allele profile view by minimum spanning tree (MST)

 ## Softwares and Downloads (Main dependencies)